nitinrajg/Api-model-avaiable-checker/README.md

 ## 🧪 How to Use

-1. Select a provider (OpenAI / Gemini / Groq)
+1. Select a provider (OpenAI / Gemini / Groq / Cerebras)
 2. Paste your API key
 3. Click **Fetch Models**
 4. Models are shown **newest → oldest**